 * * *

-Mr Patrick SEGALLA, Austrian Federal Chancellery, Department for Media Affairs, Coordination Information Society, VIENNA
+Mr Patrick SEGALLA, Austrian Federal Chancellery, Legal Expert, Department for Media Affairs, Coordination Information Society, VIENNA

-Mr Tahir MAMMADOV, Head of the Division for Public Relations, Public Television and Radio Broadcasting Compagny, BAKU
+Mr Tahir MAMMADOV, Head of Public Relations and Monitoring Department, Public Television and Radio Broadcasting Compagny, BAKU

-Koen DESMARETZ, Assistant to the director, Department of Culture, Youth, Sport and Media, Ministerie van de Vlaamse cGemeenschap, BRUSSELS
+Mr Koen DESMARETZ, Adjunct to the Director, Department of Culture, Youth, Sport and Media, BRUSSELS

-Mrs Albena MILANOVA, Director of International Relations Departement, Bulgarian National Radio, SOFIA
+Mrs Albena MILANOVA, Director of International Relations Department, Bulgarian National Radio, SOFIA

-Mr Andreas CHRISTODOULOU, Head of Media Section, Ministry of Interior, NICOSIA
+Mr Andreas CHRISTODOULOU, Head of Media Section, Ministry of Interior, Demosthenes Severis, NICOSIA

 Czech Republic/République Tchèque